Skip to main content

 Code review tools facilitate this process in several ways, including automating the review, laying out a structure, and making the code easy for other team members to access.

-Overviews of the 12 Best Code Review Tools
+Best Code Review Tools Summary

 These are my favorite code review tools, along with where I’ve found they excel according to my tests.
 I’ve also included their strengths and weaknesses, as well as a separate section on how I evaluated them.

-1. GitHub - Best repository
+Best repository

 GitHub is the most popular Git repository host, offering cloud-based services for development teams of all sizes.